 How much is my boat worth?
 How do I price my boat?

-As discussed above, start by using Boat Trader’s boat price checker tool and then look at consulting NADAGuides.com for more detailed information.
+As discussed above, start by using Boat Trader’s boat price checker tool, browsing Boat Trader’s search results and then look at consulting NADAGuides.com for more information.

-What are the best sites to sell boats online?
+What are the best websites to sell boats online?

 - YachtWorld (you will need to list through a Broker for exposure on YachtWorld)

 When is the best time of year to sell a boat?

 The best time of year to sell a boat differs by website you are listing your boat for sale.
 Generally, any time of year is a good time to list on boating marketplaces like Boat Trader or boats.com.
 There are typically less boats listed for sale in the winter months, which could help your boat to stand out to potential buyers.
 Website traffic volume to Boat Trader typically increases as the summer months approach and throughout the entire summer season.
 This is also a great time to list for sale as there are plenty of buyers looking for their next boat for the season.
 It may be more difficult to sell your boat on more general marketplaces like Facebook and eBay in the winter months, as your listing would be competing against products outside of boating, and search volume for boats is typically lower in the winter months.

 Even after you’ve gone through all the steps above to price and sell your boat, you may realize that selling a boat online, especially on Boat Trader, is often still a local transaction!
 With the increase in mobile phone and online usage across America, it is imperative that you check all of the boxes and give yourself the best chance to sell your boat for top dollar.

 If you’re interested in a cash offer for your boat and don’t want to take the time to sell on a marketplace, then try the Boat Trader Driveway Direct program.
 With Driveway Direct, you could receive a cash offer for your boat directly from Boat Trader.